paketo-buildpacks/go-dist/README.md

 ## Integration

-The Go Compiler CNB provides Go as a dependency.
+The Go Distribution CNB provides Go as a dependency.
 Downstream buildpacks, like [Go Mod](https://github.com/paketo-buildpacks/go-mod) or [Dep](https://github.com/paketo-buildpacks/dep), can require the go dependency by generating a [Build Plan